-- Make cutout in panel (see dimensions cutout drawing). - Be sure surface surrounding cutout is clean, smooth and free of burrs. - $\,-\,$ Slide face gasket (supplied with transmitter) around transmitter from the back of the unit. - Place transmitter into cutout hole.
-Be sure there are no gaps between the transmitter and panel surface. - Place the two mounting brackets on either side of the transmitter as shown. - While holding transmitter firmly into the cutout hole, push the mounting brackets toward the backside of panel. - Once secure, use a screwdriver to tighten the brackets against the panel.
-In order to provide IP65 environmental enclosure rating, the two clamps provided shall be securely tightened to create an adequate seal between the panel enclosure and M300 front face. - Face gasket will compress between transmitter and panel.
+- Make cutout in panel (see dimensions cutout drawing). - Be sure surface surrounding cutout is clean, smooth and free of burrs. - Slide face gasket (supplied with transmitter) around transmitter from the back of the unit. - Place transmitter into cutout hole.
+Be sure there are no gaps between the transmitter and panel surface. - Place the two mounting brackets on either side of the transmitter as shown - While holding transmitter firmly into the cutout hole, push the mounting brackets toward the backside of panel - Once secure, use a screwdriver to tighten the brackets against the panel - Face gasket will compress between transmitter and panel

-CAUTION: Do not over tighten brackets.
+CAUTION: Do not over tighten brackets